griphiam/markphilpot_com/content/2017/anime_winter_first.md

 ### [Kuzu no Honkai](https://anilist.co/anime/21701)

+Like watching an emotional train wreck in slow motion.

 I have reservations with this one.
-I managed to figure out that "Oni-chan" in this instance is just a family friend rather than her actual brother, but it's hard to dispell the thought given Japan's propencity for that story line.
+I managed to figure out that "Oni-chan" in this instance is just a family friend rather than her actual brother, but it's hard to dispel the thought given Japan's propensity for that story line.
 I thought the animation style was nice and different.
 The use of split screen and overall editing style was actually really refreshing.
 My worry is that this will have the possibility for an absolute crushing ending.
 There are very few "happy" resolutions for a plot started this way.
 Like [orange](http://anilist.co/anime/21647/orange) last year, I may have to stay away until I figure out what kind of ending it has for my own emotional sanity.

 ![Youjo Senki]({filename}/images/anime/2017/winter/21613-uXQY6GWI4aJG.jpg "Youjo Senki"){: .center}